dennisbartol/Path-Hover/README.md

 <h3>« Hover over on of two images »</h3>

-Hover over one of two images for a very interesting, eye-candy, diagonal and visual effect !
+-Hover over one of two images for a very interesting, eye-candy, diagonal and visual effect !</br>
+-Do not underestimate the true powerrr of CSS.